 A flat battery is a real pain in the jacksie.
 I had a Mercedes once with a battery drain problem.
 Every second morning I was jump-starting.
 On the upside, the alternator would charge the battery in no time.

-Most cars will charge a flat healthy battery after thirty minutes of driving at highway speeds without using electrical components such as lights, HVAC, and wipers.
+Most cars will charge a healthy flat battery after thirty minutes of driving at highway speeds without using electrical components such as lights, HVAC, and wipers.

 In this post, we’ll cover battery charging by driving quick tips and the associated risks.
 We’ll also cover checking your battery health, alternator health, and what you need to know before disconnecting your battery.